Event Series Intelligence

 What does Esper stands for?

 You may try Wikipedia at http://en.wikipedia.org/wiki/Esper.
-As you can see ESP can stands for Extra-Sensory Perception so it is likely to help Event Stream Intelligence.
+As you can see ESP can stands for Extra-Sensory Perception so it is likely to help Event Series Intelligence.